 This approach doesn't work in any other aspect of life.
 For example, can you imagine buying all your clothes from a single vendor?
 Florsheim doesn't even make underwear!
 And it's probably a good thing they don't!
+What do you think would happen to your health if you could use only one doctor?
 It's surprising that anyone would expect this approach to work with software.